jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     # NameError
     # ModuleNotFoundError

-* I create a file called ``list_comprehensions.py`` in the project folder and the terminal shows an :doc:`AttributeError`\ , which I add to the expanding list of exceptions encountered
+* I create a file called ``list_comprehensions.py`` in the project folder and the terminal shows an :doc:`/exceptions/AttributeError`\ , which I add to the expanding list of exceptions encountered

   .. code-block:: python